x7upLime/andrewdomain/content/posts/a_brief_story_of_hier.md

 > the issues discussed above.

-So systems can still have /usr on a separate partition, the only difference is that **in that case** the initrd is **the only supported way of bringing it up**
+So systems can still have /usr on a separate partition, the only difference is that **in that case**, the initrd is **the only supported way of bringing it up**
 (check [this](https://forums.gentoo.org/viewtopic-p-8591784.html?sid=6b728f7132cbd104e809c348de60b9c1#8591784)
-explaination).
+explanation).

 The initrd solution is however not perfect and 100% victimless.
-There have been complaints about those usecases that have to do with resource contstrained environments.
+There have been complaints about those use cases that have to do with resource-contstrained environments.
 I'm talking about the embedded world ([ref](https://lwn.net/Articles/670306/)): where not having to maintain an initrd is a huge benefit.
 > ```